smikhalevski/roqueform/README.md

 // ⮕ null
 ```

-The plugin would be called for each derived field when it is first accessed:
+The plugin would be called for each child field when it is first accessed:

 ```ts
 planetField.at('name').element